BedrockStreaming/GuzzleHttpBundle/README.md

                 service: my_cache_service
 ```

-We provide an "In memory" cache class that you can use by defining a new cache service and use it in Guzzle configuration :
+We provide an "In memory" cache class that you can use by defining a new cache service and use it in Guzzle configuration:

 ```yaml
 # app/config/config.yml